mackelab/sinn/README.md

 ## Documentation

 Partial documentation can be found on [Read the Docs](https://sinn.readthedocs.io/en/latest/).
-This will improve as development continues.
+It will improve as development continues.

 ## Features